acidburn0zzz/yabs/projects.md

 - remote: Remote that this project could either be built on or pushed to (git repos)
 - lang: The language the project is written in.
 Currently only C and C++ are supported
 - arch: The architecture the project is being built for
+- incdir: Directories to include in Makefile
+- libs: Libraries to link.
+These should not be prepended with '-l'
+- libdir: Library directory
 - cc: The C compiler to be used
 - cxx: The C++ compiler to be used
 - dist: The distribution tarball
 - {before, after}-script: Commads to be run either before the project's Makefile is written or after
+- clean: Items to removed on `make clean`
+- defines: Defines to include in Makefile
 ```

 ## Multiple Documents